 - Coma

 Long-term usage in those who don’t have ADHD can lead to tolerance and then dependence.
-They will need more Adderall to get the same effects, and their body will come to rely on having Adderall in their system to function properly.
-This leads to addiction which includes seeking Adderall out, chronic drug use, and continued use despite the problems it causes in one’s life.
+They will need more Adderall to get the same effects, and their body will rely on having Adderall in their system to function properly.
+This leads to addiction, which includes seeking Adderall out, chronic drug use, and continued use despite the problems it causes in one’s life.

 Effects of Meth

-Adderall can be addictive like meth, but it does have its advantages in the proper dose for ADHD patients.
-However, meth is an illicit drug; it is used only recreationally to get high.
-It affects the brain much faster and is far more potent.
-The effects include euphoria, a feeling of invincibility and users report experiencing greater energy and alertness.
+Meth is an illicit drug used only recreationally to get high.
+Although Adderall can be addictive like meth, it does have legitimate medical uses for ADHD patients.
+Meth affects the brain much faster and is far more potent.
+The effects include euphoria, a feeling of invincibility, and users report experiencing greater energy and alertness.
 Side effects are similar to Adderall but are more severe and potent.
 These side effects are both short and long-term and include the following:

 - Hallucinations